Goldman Sachs leads $10 million investment round in data startup Crux

-NEW YORK (Reuters) - Goldman Sachs Group Inc led a $10 million investment in Crux Informatics Inc, a U.S.-based technology startup that enables financial institutions to outsource the processing of data to gain business insights.
+NEW YORK (Reuters) - Goldman Sachs Group Inc (GS.N) led a $10 million investment in Crux Informatics Inc, a U.S.-based technology startup that enables financial institutions to outsource the processing of data to gain business insights.

 Crux, which has teams in New York and San Francisco, will use the funding to expand its business and hire more staff, it said on Wednesday.